bids-standard/bids-specification/src/derivatives/introduction.md

             model-VGG16_model.json
 ```

+Please note that this example is fictional, and the `_model` suffix here has been
+used to only illustrate file names according to their particular convention (see below).

 ## File naming conventions

 -   Filenames that are permissible for a raw BIDS data type have a privileged